By: Shane Thomas, Global Digital Ag Lead

-In order to know where the optimal area of the field is, we need to do a combination of things, including soil testing in conjunction with satellite imagery.
+In order to know where the optimal area of the field is, we need to do a combination of things, including soil testing in conjunction with high-resolution, high-frequency satellite imagery.
 Assessing the highest production areas in combination with understanding the biological, physical and chemical makeup of those areas informs experts on the best application rates based on crop and yield potential for farm customers.

 What is it?

 The Farm Stewardship Program assists producers with funding to implement beneficial farm management practices in priority areas such as water quality, climate change and biodiversity.
 This specific Variable Rate BMP program is focused on assisting farmers in obtaining zone maps for variable rate fertilizer and variable rate irrigation applications.

 According to the Government of Saskatchewan website, a BMP is defined as any agricultural management practice that:

 - ensures the long-term health and sustainability of land-related resources used for agricultural production;

 - positively impacts the long-term economic and environmental viability of agricultural production; and